top of page

 What followed was about 2 miles of undulating trails before we got to a steep downhill where I let myself lean into the hill and pick up some speed, which I paid for (quads so tight I had to walk down the stairs backwards for a few days).

 What followed was an enjoyable mile of gentle decent, maybe my favourite part of the course.
-Then came a steep rocky downhill which was a bit too risky to go down at a fast pace for me, however I got overtaken by a runner with poles who seemed to be nearly flat out sprinting!
+Then came a steep rocky downhill which was a bit too risky to go down at a fast pace for me, however, I got overtaken by a runner with poles who seemed to be nearly flat-out sprinting!

-Finishing the first lap, I decided to take 30 seconds to speak to my girlfriend, take another gel and compose myself for the fact I was about to repeat that whole thing over again.
+Finishing the first lap, I decided to take 30 seconds to speak to my girlfriend, take another gel, and compose myself for the fact I was about to repeat that whole thing over again.
 I confided with her that I had no clue how I was going to manage to get through this as I was absolutely spent.

 The following miles were the tough grassy trails the same as the previous lap, these miles I decided to take a little bit easier to prevent myself from blowing up later in the race.

-I was slowly jogging down this hill at an embarrassing pace when I heard the daunting words "Lewis I'm coming for you" from a voice from about 150m back, as I could seem my friend (who has never beat me before) motoring on at a rapid pace.
+I was slowly jogging down this hill at an embarrassing pace when I heard the daunting words "Lewis I'm coming for you" from a voice from about 150m back, as I could see my friend (who has never beat me before) motoring on at a rapid pace.

 It was Luke.
-I answered to hear the words "you turned the wrong way you plonker".
+I answered to hear the words "You turned the wrong way you plonker".
 Those words haunted me.

 I wasted no time and pushed as hard as I could up this hill.
-Knowing full well that my friend had at least a 4 minute gap on me.
+Knowing full well that my friend had at least a 4-minute gap on me.

 I knew the smart thing to do was to close this gap slowly and hold a pace in which I could reel him in over the next 5 miles or so.
 So, I decided to push as hard as I could, get the bit between my teeth, and catch him as fast as possible.

-From thinking I had nothing left, to having to put back to back sub 6 minute miles in really shows that you never know what you have left.
+From thinking I had nothing left, to having to put back-to-back sub-6-minute miles in really shows that you never know what you have left.
 Anyway, I caught him in 2.

 We ran the following 2 miles together, battling the steep hills we had become so familiar with.
-Talking about how well the day had gone, he explained how surprised he is to go from where he was before to the point where he could run for so long feeling so good.
+Talking about how well the day had gone, he explained how surprised he was to go from where he was before to the point where he could run for so long feeling so good.
 We knew he was in good shape from the fact he was running parkrun's feeling quite comfortable in about 21 minutes (his goal now is to run 19:XX for 5k in the next month).

-The last couple miles, which I mentioned were my favourite of the race, felt so good.
+The last couple of miles, which I mentioned were my favourite of the race, felt so good.
 And coming down that rocky last mile was extremely slow as I was worried about throwing the win away by having a bad fall.

-Anyway, I managed to win my first ever trail marathon (also my first marathon) and my friend Luke managed to secure a 3rd place finish.
+Anyway, I managed to win my first-ever trail marathon (also my first marathon) and my friend Luke managed to secure a 3rd place finish.

 Overall, I would highly recommend this race to anyone who wants a challenge!